Chaos Calls 05: Island Girl

 I finish stripping everything off Edwards and I turn to the next man.
-However, two soldiers are carrying him out the door and nearly all of the dead are gone.
+However, two soldiers are carrying my intended target out the door and nearly all of the dead are gone.
 I look over, and Tora smiles while saying, “Rob heard of a hog farm nearby so he’s having all of the dead stripped and shipped there to feed the hogs.”
 I laugh.
 She adds, “You now have an army of two thousand four hundred conscripts, what do you want to do with them?”

 Slowly shaking my head I say, “I want to send them home, but I can’t until after we finish with Hilda and June before I go capture Senior Port to get Elsa.”